PhluantMobile/dojo_js/README.md

 ---

-### Shoplocal API Call
+### ShopLocal API Call

-Becuase Phluant has an established relationship with Shoplocal, we are already set up to aggregate Shoplocal data to our ads.
-Any Phluant client with an established Shoplocal campaign can utilize this function to call in relevant Shoplocal store and category data.
+Because Phluant has an established relationship with ShopLocal, we are already set up to aggregate ShopLocal data to our ads.
+Any Phluant client with an established ShopLocal campaign can utilize this function to call in relevant ShopLocal store and category data.
 Store and category data can be looked up all at once or separately.
-All lookups are done by AJAX and require the developer to specifiy a callback function to return the data.
+All lookups are done by AJAX and require the developer to specify a callback function to return the data.
 All data is returned in JavaScript object format.

 Lookup Methods:

 * IP address (default)
 * Lat/lng